livegnik/2way-design/2WAY High-Level Design.md

 ### 2.5.4 Querying Objects

+(Describe querying the latest / newest object, by default, and up and down-votes.)

 To query objects within the 2WAY system, users initiate requests through the frontend interface, which communicates with the backend's Message Manager via API calls.
 These API calls contain JSON documents specifying the parameters for the desired query, including the type of object and the degree of separation from the user's zeroth degree (their public key).
 Below is an example of a JSON document for querying objects:

 ```json